thaliaarchi/foones-cratylus/README.md

 the program would effectively perform additions in a linear number of steps.
-Unfortunately, Cratylus is not expressive enough for us to be able to state that equations in general, but only up to a given fixed number.
+Unfortunately, Cratylus is not expressive enough for us to be able to state that equations in general, but only up to a given fixed number (NB: below we describe Cratylus^@, a variant that allows expressing precisely that kind of rewrite rules).
 For example, one could write a version of factorial improved to work "fast" up to 64-bit integers.
 See
 [the code](https://github.com/foones/cratylus/blob/master/examples/fast_factorial.compact.cr).